galaxyproject/SARS-CoV-2/updates/README.md

 > Vero STAT-1 KO; ATCC CCL-81-VHG

-From these we analyze the following four Illumina datasets (the other four are Oxford Nanopore we did not use in this analysis:
+From these we analyze the following four Illumina datasets (the other four are Oxford Nanopore we did not use in this analysis):

 | Accession | Description |
 |-----------|------------|